MrTim/js-munich-2020-spring/lessons/9_more_about_functions/classwork.md

 Build a converted from <b>Celsius</b> to <b>Fahrenheit</b>
 Formula: <b>(C * 9/5) + 32</b>
 User should be able to imput a value in Celsius.

+## Bonus

+Continue to work with books store example from previous lessons.
+Create a possibility for a user to add books into the store.
+For that you would need some input fields (to enter book name, author, year and price for ex.), button and some functions to work with this data.
+Use all your knowlage from all lessons.